rjekker/i3-battery-popup/README.md

 ## Options

-- `-L` sets the percentage at which the first popup shows.
+- `-L` : Sets the percentage at which the first popup shows.
 Default is 10
 - `-l` : The percentage at which the second popup shows.
 Default: half of the percentage given by `-L`
+- `-I` : Interval in minutes to re-send message, disables (-l)

 - `-m` : The message to show to the User